numoonchld/numoonchld.github.io/_posts/2022-04-17-performance-optimization-for-web-apps.md

 ## critical render path (CRP)

->>> The Critical Rendering Path is the sequence of steps the browser goes through to convert the HTML, CSS, and JavaScript into pixels on the screen
+- the Critical Rendering Path is the sequence of steps the browser goes through to convert the HTML, CSS, and JavaScript into pixels on the screen
->>> Optimizing the critical render path improves render performance
+- optimizing the critical render path improves render performance

 [CRP-1](https://bs-uploads.toptal.io/blackfish-uploads/uploaded_file/file/59732/image-1573127221095-6bcf41ba78075535d1859e88e68bc2d5.png)